briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

-1. _(a)_ No person shall permit the operation of a motor vehicle upon any public or private property used by the public for purposes of vehicular travel or parking knowing the operator does not have a valid driver’s license issued to the operator by the Registrar of Motor Vehicles or a Deputy Registrar under Ohio R.C.
-Chapter 4507 or a valid commercial driver’s license issued under Ohio R.C.
+1. _(a)_ No person shall permit the operation of a motor vehicle upon any public or private property used by the public for purposes of vehicular travel or parking knowing the operator does not have a valid driver's license issued to the operator by the Registrar of Motor Vehicles or a Deputy Registrar under Ohio R.C.
+Chapter 4507 or a valid commercial driver's license issued under Ohio R.C.
 Chapter 4506.

 2. _(b)_

-    1. _(1)_ No person shall receive a driver’s license, or a motorcycle operator’s endorsement of a driver’s or commercial driver’s license, temporary instruction permit, or identification card unless and until the person surrenders to the Registrar or a deputy registrar all valid licenses, temporary instruction permits, and identification cards issued to the person
+    1. _(1)_ No person shall receive a driver's license, or a motorcycle operator's endorsement of a driver's or commercial driver's license, temporary instruction permit, or identification card unless and until the person surrenders to the Registrar or a deputy registrar all valid licenses, temporary instruction permits, and identification cards issued to the person